Statutory Adoption Pay: Who Qualifies and How Does It Work?

 Adopting a child is a life-changing moment, and with it comes a mix of joy, responsibility, and practical challenges.
 One of those challenges is understanding the financial support available, especially for employees taking time off, including the adoption allowance and child benefit.
-That’s where Statutory Adoption Pay (SAP) steps in.
-While it’s a crucial benefit for employees, it’s just as important for employers to fully understand how SAP works since it helps ensure compliance and proper support for staff.

 In this blog, we’ll break down what SAP is, who’s eligible, how it’s calculated, and what employers need to do to manage it effectively, including key timelines, forms, and common mistakes to avoid.